 The WORC is a 21 item self-report questionnaire with each item scored on a visual analogue scale.
 De Witte et al (2012) confirmed that the validity, test-retest reliability and responsiveness of the WORC in people with RC disorders.
 However they cautioned that it did not seem to discriminate as well as the DASH score between those with more severe versus less severe shoulder symptoms.

 A pdf copy of the WORC can be accessed here: Western Ontario Rotator Cuff Index (WORC)

-The summary of the WORC article which was reviewed by our Shoulder CoP core group members is available here:
+Article summary by reviewed by our Shoulder CoP core group members available here:

 Two systematic reviews of outcome scores for shoulder instability have identified the Western Ontario Shoulder Instability Score as having the best evidence to support its psychometric properties

 (Plancher & Lipnick 2009, Rouleau et al al 2010)

 Western Ontario Shoulder Instability Score: WOSI (Kirkley et al 1998)